partners

 Natural Extracts Industry Ltd.

 Natural Extracts Industries Ltd (NEI) is a social enterprise in Tanzania providing sustainable social, economic and environmental solutions to rural communities.
-NEI’s vision is to accelerate economic growth of small holder farmers in Tanzania by promoting and adding value to their crops and providing access to global markets.They use vanilla pods and cacao beans from their farmer network to create all-natural, premium extracts and flavor ingredients.
+NEI’s vision is to accelerate economic growth of smallholder farmers in Tanzania by promoting and adding value to their crops and providing access to global markets.They use vanilla pods and cacao beans from their farmer network to create all-natural, premium extracts and flavor ingredients.
 Karimu partners with NEI on our vanilla project.
 NEI provides training in vanilla cultivation and a guaranteed market for the harvest at market prices.

 Back to the top